cako/blog/_posts/2018-03-09-julia-fortran.md

 categories: julia fortran
 ---

-[Julia](https:/julialang.org/) is an exciting new language with several interesting capabilities: high-level syntax which resembles MATLAB, high performance, multiple dispatch, etc. One of my favorite features, is its no-nonsense, native approach to calling C and Fortran code.
+[Julia](https:/julialang.org/) is an exciting new language with several interesting capabilities: high-level syntax which resembles MATLAB, high performance, multiple dispatch, etc. One of my favorite features, is its no-nonsense, no-boilerplate approach to calling C and Fortran code.
 While documentation on C is [widely available online](https://docs.julialang.org/en/stable/manual/calling-c-and-fortran-code/), getting Fortran to work is a bit tricky.

 The objective of this short tutorial is to get you up to speed with calling Fortran code from Julia in the most painless way possible.
 Most information here has been obtained from the Julia documentation and this [very enlightening discussion](https://groups.google.com/forum/#!topic/julia-users/Hujil3RqWQQ), both of which I highly recommend reading.

-## Super basic example
+#### Super basic example
 Let's say you have a function or subroutine Fortran to calculate the dot product.
 Your file may look something like this:

 {% highlight fortran %}